mushroomfire/mdapy/doc/source/gettingstarted/examples.rst

 6. Collaborative use with Ovito
 -----------------------------

-This function can be runned in script environment of Ovito.
+This function can run in script environment of Ovito.
 (Tested in Ovito 3.0.0-dev581).

 .. code-block:: python